 800 Park Avenue | Plainfield | New Jersey 07060 | (908) 757-1111

 100 Morris Ave | Suite 203C | Springfield | New Jersey 07081 | (973) 500.8268

 In New Jersey, the equivalency exam is open to adults without a secondary education credential of 18 years old and older.
 However, 16 and 17 years olds qualify if they submit a completed “Certificate of Consent to Participate” form that verifies they’re not enrolled in high school, have permission from the school districts to take the assessment and come with a parent or guardian to the testing center to submit the completed Certificate of Consent.

 Underage applicants who have legal guardians must bring copies of court documentation that awards guardianship.
 They also need to submit written confirmation that they are eligible to take the exam.

 In New Jersey, testers are required to prove that they are state residents.
-There’s no need to first sign up for a preparatory course prior to taking the assessment though that is highly recommended as the Equivalency Tests are very challenging exams.
+There’s no need to first sign up for a preparatory course prior to taking the assessment, though that is highly recommended as the Equivalency Tests are very challenging exams.
 They also don’t need to first attain satisfactory results on a practice test unless they take the exams online.